Origin of the Term "Soda Pop"

 “The industry standard throughout the late 1880s was the Hutchinson stopper, a cumbersome, unpredictable seal with an internal rubber disk pulled up into place by a wire loop.
 To open the bottle, a consumer knocked the loop down, releasing the pressure with a sudden ‘pop,’ which gave soda pop its name.”
 For God, Country and Coca-Cola: The Unauthorized History of the Great American Soft Drink and the Company That Makes It, Mark Pendergrast, 1993.

-Another often referenced source of information is The Coca-Cola Company:
+Another often referenced source of such misinformation is The Coca-Cola Company:

 A Coca-Cola Company web site Collectors Column entry authored by Phil Mooney, Director of Coca-Cola’s Archives Department, states "The Hutchinson bottles derived their names from the metal stopper device used to seal them.
 The stopper contained a seal at the neck.
 To open the bottle, the consumer punched down on a metal loop in the stopper, which broke the seal and made a popping sound.
 That's what gave ‘soda pop’ its name.”

 In my opinion, the term "soda pop" originated from the sound made when externally stoppered bottles were opened, i.e. as their corks were released.
 Some researchers even suggest the term pre-dates the bottling of soda.
-Please consider the following factual sources and decide for yourself:
+Consider the following factual sources and decide for yourself:

 “Called on A. Harrison and found he was at Carlisle, but that we were expected to supper; excused ourselves on the necessity of eating at the inn; supped there upon trout and roast foul, drank some most admirable cyder, and a new manufactory of a nectar, between soda-water and ginger-beer, and called pop, because 'pop goes the cork' when it is drawn, and pop you would go off too, if you drank too much of it.”
 Letter penned by English poet laureate Robert Southey in 1812.